wirt-ee/wirt-ee.github.io/docs/offers/openstack.md

 title: OpenStack
 ---
 ## Benefits of owning an on-prem cloud infrastructure
 It's entirely under your control.
 The entire hardware and software lifecycle depends on your decisions.
+OpenStack itself, is set of services: compute, network, storage and controller plane (databases, proxies, identity, caching, UI, MQ).

 ## Basic on-prem OpenStack cloud bundle
 * Server room with adequate power and cooling